camaraproject/Commonalities/documentation/CAMARA_API_DG_new.md

 ##### Polymorphism

-To help usage of a Camara object from strongly typed languages, prefer to use inheritance than polymorphism ...
+To help usage of a CAMARA object from strongly typed languages, prefer to use inheritance than polymorphism ...
 Despite this, if you have to use it apply the following rules:

     - objects containing oneOf or anyOf section MUST include a discriminator defined by a propertyName
     - objects involved in oneOf / anyOf section MUST include the property designed by propetyName